1jour1vin

 About the estate:

-The Mélinand family is based in Fleurie, but their 20-hectare estate covers six appellations, including Fleurie (the largest), Chiroubles, and Juliénas, and, since the arrival of Mathieu, the son, a vineyard in Morgon.
-We were impressed by the 2015 vintage, and the 2016 vintage refined the style.
+The Mélinand family is based in Fleurie, but their 20-hectare estate spans six appellations, including the Fleurie (the largest), Chiroubles, and Juliénas crus, and—since the arrival of their son, Mathieu—a vineyard in Morgon.
+We were won over by the 2015 vintage; the 2016, while offering a different style, further refined the estate’s character.
 The 2017 vintage confirms the delicate, slender profile—without any dilution—that we so admire.
-Our only regret is that some cuvées exhibit a slightly ethereal nose.
+Our only regret is that some cuvées have a nose that’s a touch too ethereal.
 Overall, this is a highly recommended estate with a refined style.

 Hachette Wine Guide